 Where

-/ULTB/ is followed by information about the UltimateCreditor (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.
+/ULTB/ is followed by information about the UltimateCreditor BIC or (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.
 Depending on the information available, that priority will be applied

-/ULTD/ is followed by information about the UltimateDebtor (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.
+/ULTD/ is followed by information about the UltimateDebtor BIC or (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.
 Depending on the information available, that priority will be applied

 /PURP/ is the purpose of the payment.